Pulpit Today Sermon

 3. But my final and favorite title is summed up with two words: “Thanksgiving Living.”
-Do you hear the “ring” with that phrase?
+Do you hear the poetic “ring” of that phrase?
 “Thanksgiving Living!”
-When you repeat it several times you’ll notice a beautiful poetic cadence.
+When you repeat it several times you’ll hear its poetic cadence.
 But most importantly, this phrase, “Thanksgiving Living” describes a Christian that practices gratitude in every adventure of life.

 This is the substance of Paul’s remarks in 1 Thessalonians 5:18 when he says, “give thanks in all circumstances.”

-(Transition) So as I continue this thought, let’s first consider this: God Offers Christians Plentiful Opportunities to Thank Him.
+(Transition) So as I launch into this message about giving God thanks, my first thought I’d like to develop is this: God Offers Christians Plentiful Opportunities to Thank Him.

 God Offers Christians Plentiful Opportunities to Thank Him

 Do you realize that God has given us boundless opportunities to exhibit gratitude?
 So much so, that these endless occasions present, “Thanksgiving without Borders!”
-Each step we take provides another opportunity to bless the Lord:
+Each step we take in life offers us another opportunity to bless the Lord:

 We can thank him for the air we breathe; the water we drink; and the food we eat.
 There’s thanks we can offer as we delight in God’s Creation: the mountains, hills, and valleys; the oceans, rivers, streams, and lakes.
 There’s thanks to ascribe to the Lord for beasts of the field, creatures that swim, or birds that soar and float in the sky.